 Trying to understand the business of stocks and bonds?
-Here is a list of the smartest and richest hedge fund managers from all over the world that might inspire you!
+Here is a list of the smartest and highest Paid Hedge Fund Managers from all over the world that might inspire you!

 James Simons is the magical mathematician who founded Renaissance Technologies.
 It was in 2010 that he took retirement from the hedge fund company.
 However, he continues to play a significant role at Renaissance while benefitting from its steady growing performance.